chaoticgd/wrench/README.md

 1. Install the following tools:
 	- git
 	- Visual Studio (with desktop C++/cmake support)

-	Note: Git should be in the PATH enviroment variable so that the version of Wrench being built can be identified.
-The Git installer has an option for this named "Git from the command line and also from 3rd-party software" under "Adjusting your PATH enviroment".

 2. Open a Visual Studio developer command prompt.